mozilla/contribute/README.md

 <br>
 Note: This is an experiment, we'll be running it for Q1.

+**What should you post?** Any requests with a specific call to action!
+For example requesting that someone DO something, MAKE something, REGISTER for something, SHARE something.

 Here's how it works (posting):
-- Step 1: Identify a task or projects you need help on (make sure it is something that can be completed in a fixed amount of time) i.e. Say "looking for 10 new foxfooders" instead of "looking for foxfooders"
+- Step 1: Identify a task or projects you need help on that has a specific call to action.
+I.e."Looking for 10 New Foxfooding Volunteers to Sign-Up" instead of "looking for foxfooders"
 - Step 2: Use the issue template below to create your issue
 - Step 3: When your issue is completed (yay!) say thank you to your new friend and close the issue